-Their day starts off early to check in and move into their housing, and day one ends around 10:30 p.m.
+Their day starts off early to check-in and moves into their housing, and day one ends around 10:30 p.m.
 They have many informational sessions, ice breakers, meal breaks, and also a night-time bonding event.
 Your day will start early as well, and end around 7:00 pm.
-Both you and your student will also have optional sessions you may attend if interested during the two days.
+Both you and your student will also have optional sessions you may attend if interested during the two days to orient yourself.

 Some other suggestions:

 Meal Plan – I suggest you read our blog on meal plans to get some ideas of choices.
 You can register for the plan of your choice at orientation.

 Banking – USF’s banking provider is a federal credit union.
 A checking account is free for students who also have a debit card.
 That card can be used all over campus just like any debit card.
 We personally chose to keep our daughter’s account at our home bank.
 It is simply easier for us since our accounts are linked.
 For out of state students, it is smart to check out opening a Florida account.
 If you are unsure, wait until you head home and you can always open one later.

 Make your hotel reservations early.
 Rooms will fill fast.
 Head over to our hotels and restaurants blogs for suggestions.

 Wear comfortable clothes and shoes.
 You will do a lot of walking and Tampa will be hot.
 But, bring a light jacket as some rooms will be cold.
 Also carry a small umbrella, because again, Florida!